jlwalkerlg/blog/content/posts/software-development/why-use-mediatr.md

 You might choose not to use MediatR because

 - it introduces indirection
-- the routing of requests to the corresponding handlers is opaque and less explicit than simple method calls into a service class.
+- the routing of requests to the corresponding handlers is opaque and less explicit than simple method calls.